- Mattersburg, Austria, Show on map

 (Written by Johann Gallis)

 1998–2000 extensions and partial redesign of the interior.
-At present there is the danger of at least partial demolition and profound redesigns.
-The Rettet das Kulturzentrum Mattersburg campaign tries to save the center.
+Recently, there have been discussions about an at least partial demolition and profound redesigns.
+The Rettet das Kulturzentrum Mattersburg campaign promoted to save the center.
 Contrary to several expert opinions and the campaign activism, the implementation of demolition was decided.
 The demolition works started at the 5th of July 2019 and are still ongoing. (written: 09.07.2019)